Disc Injuries and Sciatica – How can chiropractic help?

 Treatment of sciatica

 The first step in the treatment is to minimise any further injury by making sure you avoid bending, lifting and sitting.
 You can walk as an exercise, but be careful with swimming.
-Restoring function with manual treatments (Santilli et al, 2006) such as ABCTM chiropractic will get you back on your feet.
-Once you have reached a certain level of improvement, your Chiropractor can help you with the appropriate rehabilitation programme.
+Restoring function with manual treatments (Santilli et al, 2006) such as ABCTM chiropractic may get you back on your feet.
+Once you have reached a certain level of improvement, your Chiropractor may be able to guide you with the appropriate rehabilitation programme.

-Your Chiropractor will discuss with you the frequency of visits required for treatment.
+Our team at Complete Chiropractic can discuss with you the frequency of visits which may benefit your specific case for treatment.
 The healing process takes time and varies from person to person, often depending on the severity of the condition and the history of the complaint.
 However, how active and compliant you are in your own treatment will influence your recovery time.

-If you suffer with back, neck or shoulder pain, poor posture might be a contributory factor.
-Consult your Chiropractor, who will help you regain and maintain a healthy posture, will help relieve your painful symptoms and will offer you a better quality of life.
+If you suffer with back, neck or shoulder pain, poor posture might be a contributory factor. you may wish to speak to our team of Chiropractors who can advise you how to regain and maintain a healthy posture, and strategies that have the potential to help relieve your painful symptoms and may offer you a better quality of life.

-For more information on how Chiropractic can help treat extremity pain, please contact Complete Chiropractic on 9972 0040.
+For more information on how Chiropractic may be of use when treatign extremity pain, please contact Complete Chiropractic on 9972 0040.